Charlotte Dean: Early life and education

-Dean is an alumna of Marlborough School, Los Angeles High School of the Arts, Bard College, and Cornish College of the Arts, from which she graduated summa cum laude.

 Career

 Dean began writing when she was a child, inspired by her father.
 After finishing high school she traveled to Mexico City, where she worked as a muralist and continued to write.
 Her visual artwork has been shown in Los Angeles, New York, Seattle, and Mexico City.
 Some of her work is part of the Ryan James Fine Arts gallery collection in Kirkland, Washington.
 She started her blog Charlotte's Shorts in 2008 while in France with her husband, Ro Reyes.
 In 2014, she made her short stories into a 90-minute show directed by Dean and her mother, Tracy Newman.
 The show's most recent production in Los Angeles was on October 28, 2014, at The Groundlings, with her aunt, Laraine Newman.
 Charlotte's Shorts was also performed at the SF Sketchfest on January 31, 2015.

-Dean also writes and illustrates the My Crazy Baby Brother children's book series.

 Personal life

 Dean lives in Seattle, Washington with her husband.
 Together with her mother she runs a production company called Run Along Home Productions.
 Her son Logan was born in August 2017.